disruptiveplanets/AIME/data/cad-period/readme.md

 ## March 29

 Pulled data today.
 Bulge appears in same place, but still a little chunky.
 I'm going to add a 20 hour period.

+## March 31

+I pulled the last data point today and have enough data to assess period.
+Tomorrow I will also have enough data to assess the speed at encounter, and that should be enough.